 Our people are essential to our ability to deliver value to our stockholders.
 Employees remain highly satisfied with Primerica.
-We are proud that in 2024 and for the eleventh consecutive year, Primerica has been named by The Atlanta Journal-Constitution as a regional Top Workplace based on its annual top workplaces employee survey.
-In 2024, we were again nationally recognized on the Top Workplaces USA list by the employee engagement service partner that conducted the regional survey.
-Also in 2024 and for the first time, Forbes named us as one of America's Best Midsize Employers.
-In June 2023, Newsweek named us as one of America's Greatest Workplaces.
+In 2025, we were again recognized by USA Today as a Top Workplaces USA and Forbes named us as one of America's Best Midsize Employers.
+In 2024, we were named a regional Top Workplaces by the Atlanta-Journal Constitution for the eleventh consecutive year and Newsweek named us, for the second time, as one of America's Greatest Workplaces.

-The diversity of experiences, backgrounds and ideas of our employees enables us to develop solutions that address the financial needs of our customers.
-We strive to build an inclusive working environment where people feel accepted, their ideas are welcomed, and they can make a positive impact on our business and the communities we serve.
-In 2023, Forbes again named Primerica to its list of America's Best Employers for Women and we were again named to the Bloomberg Gender Equality Index.
-In 2024, Newsweek named us for the first time as one of America's Greatest Workplaces for Diversity as well as one of America's Greatest Workplaces for Women.
-You can learn more about the Company's efforts to promote diversity, equality, inclusion and belonging among its employees beginning on page 17 of the accompanying Proxy Statement.
+The variety of experiences, backgrounds and ideas of our employees enables us to develop solutions that address the financial needs of our customers.
+We strive to build an inclusive culture where people feel accepted, their ideas are welcomed, and they can make a positive impact on our business and the communities we serve.
+In 2025, Newsweek named us for the second time as one of America's Greatest Workplaces for Diversity.
+You can learn more about the Company's human capital management efforts beginning on page 17 of the accompanying Proxy Statement.